sunpy/sunpy.org/project/roles.rst

 * Handling GitHub issues associated with their scope.
 * Overseeing and improving documentation content.
 * Soliciting and implementing improvements and new additions to the documentation content.

+**Estimated Commitment Level**: Around 2 hour per week, but comes in bursts as PRs are opened or as questions roll in.

 .. _role_lead-mentor: